Administrative and Artistic Staff

 Development Director

-Newark School of the Arts’ new Director of Development Director and Liaison to the Board is Ms. Sharon Salvador, MBA.
+Newark School of the Arts’ Director of Development and Liaison to the Board is Ms. Sharon Salvador, MBA.
 Ms. Salvador is a distinguished Leader in Local and Global economic development with over 25 years of experience in Grants and Strategic Planning, Administration, Fiscal Management and Operations for various Corporations, Foundations and Charitable Organizations.
 Ms. Salvador has a BA in Economics, an MBA and is a doctoral candidate pursuing a Doctorate in Business Administration in Business Intelligence (2025).

 Patricio Molina